Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: Exact solutions to , , , and

 For fixed $\Omega_c$ and $\gamma<\gamma_\text{cr}$ the coefficients $A(t)$, $B(t)$, $C(t)$ and $D(t)$ tend to constants; see Sec.~\ref{subsec:asymptots}.
-Thus, the master equation is asymptotically Markovian.
-The solution of this Markovian master equation is well known: the asymptotic solution of \eqref{eq:master_equation_for_w} is a Gaussian state \cite{BLH,HCsCsB}.
-Depending on the actual values of $A(\infty)$, $B(\infty)$, $C(\infty)$, $D(\infty)$ the asymptotic Gaussian Wigner function or density operator can be a positive semidefinite or negative operator, which means either all its eigenvalues are positive or some negative eigenvalues occur in its spectrum.
-Of course, in a physical situation, only the positivity of these operators is allowed.
-This question was analyzed in detail in Refs.~\cite{BLH,HCsCsB}.
-Here we quote the final result: the asymptotic Gaussian Wigner function or density operator is positive semidefinite iff
+Thus, the master equation is asymptotically Markovian, which was discussed in Sec. \ref{I.and.half}.
+Inequality (\ref{eq:Q_def}) (i.e., $Q \geq 1$) necessarily holds for a physical system.

 Replacements $A(\infty) \to A_w(\infty)$, etc., define the quantity $Q_w$ for the weak coupling limit.
-In Fig~\ref{fig:a_per_c} we show both $Q$ and $Q_w$ as a function of $\gamma$, and find that $Q$ and $Q_w$ are bigger than one in the region $0 \le \gamma < \gamma_\text{cr}$.
-Outside of this region both $Q$ and $Q_w$ are inconsistent due to the presence of $\Omega_\text{obs}^2(\infty)$ in the denominator.
-As $\gamma$ gets closer to $\gamma_\text{cr}$ from the left Eq. \eqref{eq:Q_def} tends to infinity and beyond $\gamma_\text{cr}$ is negative.
+In Fig~\ref{fig:a_per_c} we show both $Q$ and $Q_w$ as a function of $\gamma$, and find that $Q$ and $Q_w$ are bigger than $1$ in the region $0 \le \gamma < \gamma_\text{cr}$.
 This figure also shows that the weak coupling limit does not necessarily mean that $Q$ are closely approximated by $Q_w$ for small values of $\gamma$.
-On the other hand, $\gamma$ can be identified with the damping constant of the central oscillator as $t \to \infty$ and $\Omega_c \gg \Omega$.
+On the other hand, 2$\gamma$ is approximately equal to the damping constant $B(\infty)$ of the central oscillator as $t \to \infty$ and $\Omega_c \gg \Omega$.
 Thus, in general, weak damping and the weak coupling limit are not related to each other.